Skip to Main Content

 Best for fast funding

-Upgrade offers fixed-rate personal loans of up to $50,000 to borrowers with poor credit or better.
-The application process is entirely online, and applicants can get approved and receive their funds in as little as one day after approval.
+Upgrade offers fixed-rate personal loans of up to $50,000 to borrowers with fair credit or better.
+The application process is entirely online, and applicants can receive their funds in as little as one day following approval.

-While some of the lenders we reviewed do offer same-day funding, their loan products are aimed at borrowers with good-to-excellent credit.
-Because Upgrade’s minimum credit score requirements are among the lowest we’ve seen, it could be a good choice if you need the funds fast and have less-than-perfect credit, as you could still qualify for a competitive rate.
+While some of the lenders we reviewed offer same-day funding, their loan products are aimed at borrowers with good-to-excellent credit.
+Because Upgrade’s minimum credit score requirements are on the lower side, it could be a good choice if you need the funds fast and have less-than-perfect credit.

 Upgrade pros and cons